nikhil27gargeya/nikhil27gargeya.github.io/oop.md

 Dog **extends** Animal

 Association (has a):
-Unidirectional or Bidirectional reference.
+Unidirectional (ie. Wallet and Money) or Bidirectional (ie. Teacher and Classroom) reference.
 Further differentiated into Aggregation and Composition.
 Example: Teacher -> Student (teacher teaches student)

 Object Lifecycle: